 Flowers start out a creamy white and then change to a light pink eventually turning to a strawberry red when the temperatures start to fall during the growing season.

-The compact shape of this plant make it a great choice for smaller gardens.
+The compact shape of this plant makes it a great choice for smaller gardens.

 Flowers are excellent for fresh bouquets and dried flower arrangements.